- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 Avoid bad habits

 Both alcohol and smoking are risky when it comes to your oral health.
-It may introduce bacteria into your mouth, which, coupled with any decay or fracture, could have serious complications.
+It may introduce bacteria into your mouth, which, when combined with any decay or fracture, could lead to serious complications.
 Though it may seem like these substances may alleviate some pain, they may actually worsen the problem.

 FAQ